ubuntu/ubuntu-desktop-documentation/docs/index.md

 # Ubuntu Desktop documentation

 :::{caution}
 The Ubuntu Desktop guide is under construction.
-The current state you are seeing now is a preview.

-This version is unstable: URLs might change at any time.
-Some content is not in properly reviewed yet.
-Proceed with caution and be aware of technical inaccuracies.
+The current state is a preview.
+URLs might change at any time and some content is unfinished.
 :::

 <!--